 Students are required to take a group of 6 core courses to total 18 credits.
 All required courses of the Medical Office Assistant certification program must be passed with a "C" or higher.

 ALH108 Medical Terminology and Pharmacology

 ALH115 Medical Insurance

 ALH180 Medical Administrative Procedures

-ALH255 Medical Law and Ethics

 BIO100 Human Biology

-COM101 Introduction to Human Communication

 Phlebotomy Technician Certificate

 The Phlebotomy Technician Certificate prepares students to take their Phlebotomy Technician Certification (CPT) through the National Healthcare Association (NHA).